Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/2_ros_tcp.md

 - `...failed because unknown error handler name 'rosmsg'` This is due to a bug in an outdated package version.
 Try running `sudo apt-get update && sudo apt-get upgrade` to upgrade.

 - If Unity fails to find a network connection, ensure that the ROS IP address is entered correctly as the ROS IP Address in the RosConnect in Unity, and that the `src/niryo_moveit/config/params.yaml` values are set correctly.

+- If the ROS TCP handshake fails (e.g. `ROS-Unity server listening...` printed on the Unity side but no `ROS-Unity Handshake received` on the ROS side), the ROS IP may not have been set correctly in the params.yaml file.
+Try running `echo "ROS_IP: $(hostname -I)" > src/niryo_moveit/config/params.yaml` in a terminal from your ROS workspace.

 ---